fingerprintjs/fingerprintjs-pro-cloudflare-worker/README.md

 # Fingerprint Pro Cloudflare worker

-[Fingerprint](https://fingerprint.com/) is a device intelligence platform offering 99.5% accurate visitor identification.
+[Fingerprint](https://fingerprint.com/) is a device intelligence platform offering visitor identification and smart signals with industry-leading accuracy.

 Fingerprint Pro Cloudflare Integration is responsible for